 Substantially all of our system sales are billed in U.S. dollars.
-We also pay almost all non-U.S. vendors providing materials, components and subassemblies to our U.S. factory in U.S. dollars.
-However, the aftermarket revenues of our non-U.S. subsidiaries, and most of the operating expenses of these non-U.S. subsidiaries, are received and incurred in local currencies.
+We also pay almost all non-U.S. vendors providing materials, components, and subassemblies to our U.S. factory in U.S. dollars.
+Aftermarket revenues of our non-U.S. subsidiaries are denominated in both local currency and U.S. dollars.
+The majority of operating expenses of these non-U.S. subsidiaries, are received and incurred in local currencies.
 The establishment of the Axcelis Asia Operations Center in South Korea has increased the volume of our transactions in non-U.S. dollar currencies and increased the impact of foreign exchange gain / loss on the Company's financial results.
 The Company experiences translation adjustments when local currency accounts payable on non-U.S. subsidiary books are re-measured for consolidated financial reporting.
 Similarly, the translation of long-term asset and liability values to U.S. dollars are recorded in stockholders' equity as an element of accumulated other comprehensive income (loss).
 The value of the asset or liability in U.S. dollars will increase or decrease relative to the local currency based on changes in the exchange rate between the two currencies over the period.
 As a result, any unplanned non-cash gains or losses are recorded in the Company's consolidated financial statements.
 Accordingly, fluctuations in exchange rates can impact reported revenues, expense, and profitability and asset values in our Consolidated Financial Statements.
-During the year ended December 31, 2022, approximately 9.1% of our revenue was derived in local currencies from foreign operations with this inherent risk.
-In addition, at December 31, 2022, our operations outside of the United States accounted for approximately 10.2% of our total assets, the majority of which was denominated in currencies other than the U.S. dollar.
+During the year ended December 31, 2023, approximately 5.8% of our revenue was derived in local currencies from foreign operations with this inherent risk.
+In addition, at December 31, 2023, our operations outside of the United States accounted for approximately 9.4% of our total assets, the majority of which was denominated in currencies other than the U.S. dollar.